harrisoncramer/gitlab.nvim/README.md

 Add `branch = "develop",` to your configuration if you want to use the (possibly unstable) development version of `gitlab.nvim`.

-`gitlab.nvim` uses the `diffview.nvim` plugin for showing the diffs in a MR. We recommend using [dlyongemallo's](https://github.com/dlyongemallo/diffview.nvim) fork which is the de-facto maintained version of the plugin with many fixes and improvements (e.g., marking files as viewed).
+`gitlab.nvim` uses the `diffview.nvim` plugin for showing the diffs in a MR. We recommend using `dlyongemallo`'s [diffview+](https://github.com/dlyongemallo/diffview-plus.nvim) fork which is the de-facto maintained version of the plugin with many fixes and improvements (e.g., marking files as viewed).
+The original [sindrets/diffview.nvim](https://github.com/sindrets/diffview.nvim) plugin will be supported as long as the maintenance remains feasible.

 ## Contributing